- Startups are built on secrets. A great startup idea is built on something most people don’t know.

 Since a startup attempts to create that which has never been done before, it needs new thinking, which is a company’s most important strength.
 Hence the contrarian question:

 If you can identify a delusional popular belief, you can identify the contrarian truth that lies behind it.

 The Impact of the 2000 Tech Bubble

-Investors learned that going from the real world to the digital world had not worked, so they went back to investing into the real world (real estate).
+Investors learned that going from the real world to the digital world had not worked, so they went back to the real world (real estate).